binhe22/mipscpu/README.md

 Yes, it is a cpu that implements the mips instruction.
 In this simple implementation, both the instruction and data handled are 16 bits.
-Reffered to the MIPS ,we designed our instructio as follows:
+Refered to the MIPS ,we designed our instructio as follows: